4 Ways to Transform Student Success and Persistence Efforts

 3. Reduce course availability barriers

 A student’s inability to register for courses needed to graduate increases time-to-completion and the likelihood that the student will drop out or withdraw.
 Students with a registration process that enables them to easily plan around competing demands for their time, transportation, childcare, and work and family responsibilities are more likely to complete their degree.
 Modern student scheduling technologies also provide insight into course supply and demand so institutions can proactively adjust course scheduling to reduce support requests.

 The challenge for many advising departments is to deliver support services at scale.
 Block scheduling is one method schools use to support students.
 Advisors are assured that students take the right courses at the right time, and students can add additional courses onto their basic schedule or alter course sections.
 Advisors can also assemble a list of courses and recommend them to students, so appointments can go beyond scheduling discussions to resolve issues related to their academic interests and services and future goals.

-Discover how you can help learners succeed with technology aimed at matching them with the right programs, courses, careers, and schedule—contact email@example.com today.
+Discover how you can help learners succeed by matching them with the right programs, courses, careers, and schedule—contact firstname.lastname@example.org today.